Cocaine Abuse and Addiction

 Signs of Cocaine Abuse

-Health Risks of Cocaine Use
+Health Risks of Taking Cocaine

 People may take cocaine because it can cause euphoria or increase energy levels, providing the user with heightened mental alertness for a short period of time.
 However, there are very serious health risks and side effects from using cocaine that users should strongly consider.1